 Finally, it’s not completely true to say that no woman ever touched a drum on a stage throughout the whole decade.
 Whilst sadly we have no biographical details for them – let alone audio recordings – the names of a few women from the period who were at least part-time jazz percussionists have survived.
 A lady named Alice Calloway played both drums and saxophone alongside Dolly Jones in the black scene of early-20s Chicago, whilst D. Antoinette Handy in ‘Black Women In American Bands And Orchestras’ reveals her discovery of the names Shirley Kennedy, A. Patty Carter and Leota Hunt listed as drummers in a 1928 musicians’ directory.

 In the world of vaudeville, there was also the famous Schmitz (later Smith) Sisters Orchestra from Wisconsin, with siblings Edwina (trumpet), Irene (trombone), Erma (vibraphone), Lila (reeds), Mildred (bass), Loretta (piano), and Sally (bass saxophone) joined by drummer Viola Smith.
 Despite the fact that during the ‘twenties young Viola (born 1912) was still a schoolchild rather than a professional musician, and that the family band played novelty music rather than jazz, Smith is more than worthy of mention since she would go on to become not only a fantastic drummer from a technical standpoint, but also an important figure as the most visible and celebrated example of a woman doing this job, particularly during the Swing era of the 1930s and 40s.
 In the photo at the top of the page, we see Viola seated behind a quite small (for the time) bass drum complete with small suspended cymbal and an assortment of ‘traps, and a steeply-inclined (steel?) snare drum.
-Viola Smith never stopped playing the drums and at the time of writing is apparently still going strong at the grand old age of 106.
+Viola Smith never stopped playing the drums and was still going strong until shortly before her death in 2020, at the grand old age of 107.

 Closer to home, all-woman bands occasionally appeared on the music-hall stage and played for tea-dances in public halls and restaurants in Britain.
 The photograph below was unearthed by a correspondent in the North-East of England and depicts a late-20s group hailing from Leeds in Yorkshire.
 Our anonymous bespectacled Heroine is playing a large bass drum, single-tension thumb-tuned snare drum, Chinese tom-tom and some sort of cymbal.